A great way to understand doctrine is to see it in relation with the concepts of dogma and “everything else”.

 Dogma – What it means to be a Christian

 Doctrine – What it means to be part of a church or denomination

 Everything Else – That which exists outside of the first two categories

 Some faith communities include a lot of beliefs into their dogma.
 What it means to be understood as a Christian is an exceptionally long list of do’s and don’ts and agreed upon beliefs.
 Doctrine can be equally large and can include everything from diet to behavior to music you listen to.
 The final circle of “everything else” can often be the smallest circle because faith and church identity consumes so much of belief, practice and thought.

 At Cascade we believe that dogma is best defined by fewer things so that we don’t push people away from Christ over non-essential issues or conversations.
 To be clear, we define Christianity via our dogma as follows;

-An engagement with the life, death and resurrection of Jesus Christ, which demonstrate his humanity, divinity, and invitation to live in a way that invites the mutual thriving of all people.
+An engagement with the life, death and resurrection of Jesus Christ, which demonstrate his humanity, divinity, and invitation to live in a way that promotes the mutual thriving of all people.

 This isn’t to say that people who hold beliefs outside of this definition are evil or destined for eternal suffering, but rather that their spirituality wouldn’t be defined as Christianity.

 Cascade’s doctrine is also intentionally brief.
 This is based in our desire to focus less on rules and regulations and more on issues of the heart and how we engage one another.
 We define our heart as a church and what it means to be part of this community by the following scripture;

 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’ – Matthew 22:37-39